SalomePlatform/adao/doc/en/advanced.rst

 Under some conditions, it is then possible to accelerate the numerical derivatives calculations by using a parallel mode for the finite differences approximation.
-When setting up an ADAO case, it is done by adding the optional sub-command "*EnableMultiProcessing*", set to "1", for the "*SCRIPTWITHONEFUNCTION*" command in the operator definition.
+When setting up an ADAO case, it is done by adding the optional keyword "*EnableMultiProcessing*", set to "1", for the "*SCRIPTWITHONEFUNCTION*" command in the operator definition.
 The parallel mode will only use local resources (both multi-cores or multi-processors) of the computer on which SALOME is running, requiring as many resources as available.
+If necessary, one can reduce the available ressources by limiting the possible number of parallel processes using the keyword "*NumberOfProcesses*", set to desired maximum (or to "0" for automatic control, which is the default value).
 By default, this parallel mode is disabled ("*EnableMultiProcessing=0*").

 The main conditions to perform parallel calculations come from the user defined function, that represents the direct operator.
 This function has at least to be